 Remember to end your video interview on a positive, professional note.
 Don’t let your guard down — the camera is on until you, or the interviewer, stops the videoconference.
 You need to be self-possessed and “on” until the meeting has ended.

 Forethought and preparation can help ensure that your interviewers focus on what’s most important – the content of your answers and your great qualities as a candidate.
-At Calibrate, we work closely with all our job candidates to help them make the best possible impression in a job interview – whether in-person or virtual.
-We look forward to working with you.
+Get in touch with our team to learn how we help our job candidates make the best possible impression in a job interview – whether in-person or virtual.